Royal Robbins: Climbing philosophy in Advanced Rockcraft

 Robbins authored two seminal books, Basic Rockcraft and Advanced Rockcraft, which emphasized free climbing skills and a clean-climbing ethic.
 In a section of Advanced Rockcraft called Values, he described his climbing philosophy.
 He believes that "a first ascent is a creation in the same sense as is a painting or a song", and that choosing a climbing line may well be "an act of brilliant creativity".
 Another creative aspect of a first ascent involves the aids that the leader of the climb rejects.
 With modern technology of aid climbing available, a first ascent is more artistic if it consciously rejects the use of certain climbing aids that are not essential to the success of the climb.
 He places emphasis on using equipment which is non-destructive to the mountain environment.
 He opposes climbs done outside the accepted mores of a given climbing center, or the prevailing style of an area.
 He favors what he calls "upward variations", or completing a climb using more stringent standards than used on the first ascent.
-In Robbins' view, the decision to place a single piton is a matter of "enormous importance" because "like a single word in a poem, it can affect the entire composition".
+In Robbins's view, the decision to place a single piton is a matter of "enormous importance" because "like a single word in a poem, it can affect the entire composition".

 Kayaking

 In 1978, Robbins developed psoriatic arthritis, which prevented serious climbing.
 He took up adventure kayaking instead, completing first descents of challenging rivers from high mountain elevations.
 His early kayaking partners included Doug Tompkins and Reg Lake.
 In 1980, the three descended the San Joaquin River Gorge from Devil's Postpile to the Mammoth Pool Reservoir, 5000 feet lower and 32 miles away.
 In 1981, they carried their kayaks over Mount Whitney Pass at 13,777 foot elevation, into Sequoia National Park and descended 55 miles down the Kern Trench.
 In 1982, joined by Neusom Holmes, they descended the Middle Fork of the Kings River in Kings Canyon National Park, the largest and steepest of these three High Sierra descents.
 In 1983, Robbins descended the Tuolumne River in Yosemite National Park from Tuolumne Meadows to Hetch Hetchy Reservoir.
 He was accompanied by Reg Lake, Chuck Stanley, Lars Holbek, John Armstrong and Richard Montgomery.

 He then developed an interest in descending smaller mountain creeks by kayak during their flood stage following heavy rains.
-His first such project in May, 1984 was the descent of Sespe Creek, which runs through the Los Padres National Forest.
+His first such project, in May 1984, was the descent of Sespe Creek, which runs through the Los Padres National Forest.
 He was accompanied by Yvon Chouinard, Reg Lake, John Wasserman and Jackson Frischman.
 Robbins called this type of trip "flash boating", and later used the technique on the Fresno River, the Chowchilla River and the middle fork of the Mokelumne River.

 Death

-Robbins died on March 14, 2017 at the age of 82.
+Robbins died on March 14, 2017, at the age of 82.
 His daughter said the cause of death was progressive supranuclear palsy.